belle2/basf2/online_book/fundamentals/hep_analyses.rst

    detectors belonging to each particle.

 Track fitting
-  Determine the best estimate of the particle trajectories found to obtain position and momentum close to the interaction region as precisely as possible.
+  Determine the best estimate of the kinematic variables describing the particle trajectories corresponding to each found hit/cluster pattern to obtain the particle position and momentum close to the interaction region as precisely as possible.

 Track finding is a very complex process which depends a lot on the detector